ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week1/index.md

 ### Part 4 – Run Programs With Command Line

 1. Open a bash terminal in VSCode by clicking "Terminal" -> "New Terminal" (use the drop-down menu to switch to a bash shell if you are not already in one).
 2. Then, let's access the code from class.
-Open a terminal, and run the following command:
+Open a terminal in the home directory (i.e., `~`), and run the following command:

     ```